How Much Does Law School Cost?

 It can cost students over $500 to apply to law school when you consider all the application and testing fees.

 Most ABA-approved law schools require that JD applicants use the Credential Assembly Service (CAS) to process their application, which comes with a fee.
-Students also pay a fee for each school they send their application to.[4]
+Students also pay a fee for each application they submit.

 Additionally, many law schools require applicants to complete the Law School Admissions Test (LSAT) and submit their scores, which includes another fee.
 Some law schools have changed their LSAT requirements.
 They may accept Graduate Record Examination (GRE) scores instead.
 Some schools require neither test.